ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### Using PUT to update metadata
 {: #java-examples-metadata-put}

-**Note:** The `PUT` request overwrites the existing contents of the object so it must first be downloaded and re-uploaded with the new metdata
+The `PUT` request overwrites the existing contents of the object so it must first be downloaded and re-uploaded with the new metadata.
+{: note}

 ```java
 public static void updateMetadataPut(String bucketName, String itemName, String key, String value) throws IOException {